Ron Jeremy, porn star, charged with sexually assaulting four women - KEYT | KCOY

 He also is charged with allegedly sexually assaulting two women, ages 33 and 46, on separate occasions at a West Hollywood bar in 2017, as well as forcibly raping a 30-year-old woman at the same bar in July 2019.

-The District Attorney’s Office declined a case against Hyatt due to insufficient evidence stemming from an alleged incident in 2016.

-Names of the alleged victims were not released and prosecutors are recommending bail of $6.6 million.
+Names of the alleged victims were not released, and prosecutors recommend bail of $6.6 million.

 Jeremy is considered one of the icons of the adult entertainment industry.
 He made his way into the Guinness Book of World Records for “Most Appearances in Adult Films,” after having appeared in more than 2,200 movies.